floragunncom/search-guard-docs/_troubleshooting/tls_troubleshooting.md

 ## Validate your elasticsearch.yml

 The Elasticsearch configuration is in yaml format, and so is the Search Guard configuration.
-Yaml relies on correct indentation levels, and it is easy to overlook an incorrectly indented entry.

 A quick way of checking the validity of any yml file is to use the Yaml Lint web service:

 [http://www.yamllint.com/](http://www.yamllint.com/)